linkpawan/GETrueConnectInterface/README.md

 5. Modify line 13-21 and put in all the values provided by GE.
 6. Navigate to TrueConnectInterface\Properties\AssemblyInfo.cs (VS: Properties\AssemblyInfo.cs)
 7. Navigate to line 8
-8. Modify line 8-15 (Abide by License agreement)
+8. Modify line 8-15 (Refer License agreement)
 9. Save all changes and Build/Compile the code, obtain the EXE file from bin folder and use application as standalone executable.

 Important!